Code-Institute-Submissions/soundkissstudio/README.md

 As a primarily English speaking musician or creative requiring audio services in Taiwan, when searching online for local options I want to see somewhere that is shown to be both professional and inviting, offers interest grabbing services and actual samples of creative products that appeal to me.

+As a Chinese speaking local user I would want to see a Mandarin version of this site, but having discussed this with my mentor at the outset, we decided best to focus solely on an English language version.

 ## First Time Visitor

 As a First Time Visitor: